The Power of Twitter for Musicians and Why They Love It

 Bands could also use these tools to segment their followers based on demographics and would interact with their fans on a city level to know if there was an interest to see them perform live there.
 For example if an artist has a concert in a given city, they can easily segment their followers by location and reach out to their followers in that city to let them know about that concert.

-Tools like Tweepsmap not only helped musicians grow their number of followers but could measure the effectiveness of their campaigns and engagements.
+Tools like Fedica not only helped musicians grow their number of followers but could measure the effectiveness of their campaigns and engagements.
 They gained insight on what interested their audiences, allowing them to engage with their fans.

 Musicians are artists and are wonderfully complex.
 Excellent as it is to have a massive following, it appeared that they appreciated a strong, dedicated fan base above anything.
 The ability to send personalized messages and genuinely listen to what their followers were saying about them all helped fuel their creativity and reaffirm why they love music and performing for their fans.